ndeadly/MissionControl/README.md

 ***Can you add support for Xbox 360 controllers?***
 No. These don't use Bluetooth.
 Try sys-con with a wireless USB adapter.

+***Can you add support for wake from sleep?***
+Probably not.
+As far as I know, wake from sleep involves a controller sending a special control command to the Switch Bluetooth hardware.
+There is no way to make a non-switch controller send the command recognised by the Switch without modifying its hardware/firmware.

 ***Can you add bluetooth audio support?***
 No. The bluetooth module on the switch only implements a small set of services required to make hid controllers work.
 Of this small set of services, only a handful of high-level functions are exposed to the rest of the system.
 Adding audio support would require implementing the services neccessary for audio transport, for which any sane person would require an open-source re-implementation of the bluetooth module in order to have access the low-level functions required to pull it off.